hasinthaindrajee/mdtester/README.md

    }
 ```

-  This policy denies requests to customer-products--categories-service if the source cell name is not equal to “NonExistingCell”.
+  This policy denies requests to customer-products--categories-service if the source cell name is not equal to **“NonExistingCell”**.
 After configuring this policy, wait for few seconds to get this deployed in OPA. (you can observe the logs of OPA container of customer-products-sts pod).
 Invoke the service.
 You will see the below part in you response

 ```
 "category": {